Positional Attention: Expressivity and Learnability of Algorithmic Computation: Potential reasons for failure in self-attention for out-of-distribution

-In this section, we discuss potential reasons for the shortcomings of standard Transformers in algorithmic tasks.
+In this section, we discuss potential reasons for the shortcomings in out-of-distribution generalization of standard Transformers for algorithmic tasks.
 While it is more straightforward to elicit reasons for the success of positional attention -- motivated by the \emph{algorithmic alignment} \citep{Xu2020What} between positional Transformers and parallel computational models -- it is considerably more challenging to pinpoint the causes of failure in standard Transformers.

 Firstly, Transformers can simulate parallel algorithms, as demonstrated by \cite{pmlr-v235-sanford24a}.
 Intuitively, a single layer of self-attention should be more powerful than positional attention, as it leverages attention beyond positional encodings and allows for a more flexible structure in response to input variations.
 However, as discussed in \Cref{sec:expressivity}, executing parallel algorithms does not require using anything beyond positional information in attention.